rajgoel/reveal.js-plugins/README.md

 - Important notes:
 - Currently, this repository is based on Reveal.js 3.9.0.
 - Reveal.js 4.0.0 has been released with some breaking changes.
-- The plugins provided here haven't (yet) been tested for the latest Reveal.js version.
+- Not all plugins provided here have (yet) been tested for the latest Reveal.js version.
 - It is the goal to update this repository to the latest version as soon as possible (until Fall).
 - Maintaining this project is a one-man show and updating may require some time.
 - Feedback on (broken) compatibility with the latest Reveal.js version is highly appreciated.